atsign-foundation/docs.atsign.com/content/docs/reference/_index.md

 title: "Reference" # The title (ON THE PAGE)
 lead: | # The lead below the title (ON THE PAGE)
-  Learn about our unique terminology on the @platform
+  Learn about our unique terminology on the atPlatform

 description:
   | # SEO Description of the page (Shows in google and atsign.dev search)